Video Anomaly Detection with Semantics-Aware Information Bottleneck: Method

 \subsection{Sparse Feature Filtering Module}

-\paragraph{Bottleneck Feature Filter.} Many previous works ~\cite{gong2019memorizing,Mengyang2022, liu2021hf2vad, li2024stnmamba, zhou2025video, park2020learning, lv2021learning} utilize memory modules to memorize normal patterns, which often rely on well-predefined prototype quantities and struggle to handle complex and dynamic scenarios, otherwise, they may lead to excessive feature compression, or cause difficulties in training and excessive generalization ability.\\ Inspired by the bottleneck block~\cite{he2016deep, howard2017mobilenets}, we designed bottleneck feature filters.
-Without shortcuts, these filters learn to extract low-dimensional principal features through training on normal data to perform prediction tasks.
-Since they only learn the normal manifold, during the testing phase, anomalous information residing outside the representation space will be filtered out, causing anomalous events to be inaccurately predicted.
+\paragraph{Bottleneck Feature Filter} Our goal is to achieve direct filtering of abnormal information rather than explicitly memorizing normal prototypes.
+Inspired by the information bottleneck principle~\cite{tishby2000information}, we designed a simple yet effective bottleneck feature filter.
+These filters learn to extract low-dimensional key information by training on normal data to perform prediction tasks.
+Since they only learn the normal manifold, during the testing phase, abnormal information residing outside the representation space will be filtered out, causing abnormal events to be inaccurately predicted.
 We define the bottleneck feature filtering process $\text{BFF}$ as follows: